Tirupattur: Transport

 The Tamil Nadu State Transport Corporation (TNSTC) provides 85% of transport facilities to this town.
 Tirupathur is well connected by road and rail to major cities of India.
 Regarding transportation linkage, the highway (NH 46) from Chennai to Krishnagiri (via) Nattrampalli passes through the town.
 The town is separated from Chennai (225 km), Bangalore (130 km), Vellore (87 km) and Salem (108 km).
 Several state highways connect the town from Dharmapuri (60 km), Krishnagiri (40 km), Vaniyambadi (22 km), Harur (47 km), and Salem (108 km).
 Frequent buses are available to Chennai, Vellore, Harur, Salem, Bangalore, and Villupuram.

 The Tirupathur railway junction is under the administrative control of the Southern Railways which is the beginning boundary of Salem Railway Division.
 It is 2 km from the bus stand.
-To the north, Jolarpettai Junction which is the second-biggest railway station in Tamil Nadu.
+To the north, Jolarpettai Junction which is one of the important railway junction in Tamil Nadu.
 It (8 km) is the nearest junction, and to the south-west, Morappur is the next station.
 Due to proximity to the Jolarpettai railway junction, only a few express trains halt here.

 The nearest airports are at Salem (105 km) and Vellore (85 km), while the nearest international airports are at Bengaluru (135 km) and Chennai (225 km).